Early Detection of Social Media Hoaxes at Scale: Related Work

 \subsection{Veracity Classification}

+Research in determining the accuracy of reports in social media has focused on two different directions: classifying the perceived credibility level of information in social media \citep{castillo2011information,morris2012tweeting,gupta2014tweetcred,shao2018spread,wang2018eann}, and classifying the veracity of social media reports into one of true or false \citep{zubiaga2018detection,shu2017fake,reis2019supervised,tschiatschek2018fake,zhou2019fake}.
+While the objective in the former is to try to determine the subjective perception of the veracity of a report by its recipients, our objective here aligns with that of the latter, i.e. determining the objective veracity of reports.
+This is very important for social media users, as it can help flag reports that are classified as fake, as well as to validate reports found to be accurate.
+Assistance with verification of information in social media is key as previous research found that social media users struggle to identify when information is false \citep{kumar2016disinformation,zubiaga2014tweet}.

-Previous work on veracity classification has used different social media platforms including Twitter \cite{takahashi2012rumor} and Sina Weibo \cite{yang2012automatic}.
-However, most of this work has performed post-hoc classification of reports as true or false \cite{jin2016news,ma2016detecting,tacchini2017some}, which means that they need to observe the entire development of a story before classifying it.
+Previous work on veracity classification has used different social media platforms including Twitter \citep{takahashi2012rumor} and Sina Weibo \citep{yang2012automatic}.
+However, most of this work has performed post-hoc classification of reports as true or false \citep{jin2016news,ma2016detecting,tacchini2017some}, which means that they need to observe the entire development of a story before classifying it.
 This may imply hours or even days of delay by the time a story can be classified.
 Our objective here instead is to aim for early classification of stories, with the ultimate goal of detecting hoaxes early on.

 Research looking into either real-time or early detection of hoaxes is scarce. \cite{liu2015real} use a set of features including user metadata and propagation structure to verify stories within hours of being posted for the first time.
 They show competitive performance with the use of both feature sets 72 hours after the story was first posted.
 Another approach is presented by \cite{sampson2016leveraging}, combining hashtags and links as features to determine the veracity of reports.
 They report results between 1 and 10 hours, with results increasingly improving over time.
-While both of these are clever approaches that are worthwhile considering, neither of their systems was publicly released and the features they use are hardly reproducible for the reader.
-Others have taken a different approach by using stance classifiers \cite{qazvinian2011rumor}.
-Instead of using a classifier that directly outputs one of true or false given a report as input, they try to determine the stance that each social media post expresses with respect to a report, such as supporting, denying, querying or commenting.
-They then propose to aggregate the different stances to determine the likely veracity of a report.
-While this is a sensible approach, it also requires a significant amount of posts to be observed in order to aggregate the different stances, which may impede early determination of report veracity.
+While both of these are clever approaches that are worthwhile considering, neither of their systems was publicly released and the features used in their experiments are not reproducible with the level of detail provided.